BackslashDev-LLC/ServiceTemplate/README.md

 ## Utilization

-Install the template in your local machine from our nuget repository using the following command:
+Install the template in your local machine from nuget using the following command:

 ```sh
 dotnet new install BackslashDev.Service.Template